Projects

 Laos is a multi-ethnic country with 49 ethnic groups and more than 80 spoken languages.
 We consider and promote ethnic and linguistic diversity in our projects.
 We show teachers methods with which they can respond to the individual learning needs of the children.
 Together we develop a 'Clean & Green School' on site and promote environmental education.

-- 1780 teachers who benefit from further training
+- 722 teachers who will benefit from further training

-- 420 government and education officials participating in awareness-raising activities to promote inclusive, equitable and quality education
+- 745 government and education officials who will take part in awareness-raising measures to promote inclusive, equal and high-quality education

 Southeast